• Home

 Insights

-• Electricity grid usage is a common end-user for energy generated from agricultural waste, other waste, marina algae, biomass import, nuclear reserves, and gas reserves.
+• Electricity grid usage is a common end-user for energy generated from agricultural waste, other waste, marine algae, biomass import, nuclear reserves, and gas reserves.

-• HVAC (Heating, Ventilation, and Air Conditioning) systems are a notable end-user in both commercial and residential settings for energy sourced from agricultural waste, other waste, marina algae, biomass import, nuclear reserves, and gas reserves.
+• HVAC (Heating, Ventilation, and Air Conditioning) systems are notable end-users in commercial and residential settings for energy sourced from agricultural waste, other waste, marina algae, biomass import, nuclear reserves, and gas reserves.

 • Industry plays a significant role as an end-user, particularly in the case of energy derived from agricultural waste, other waste, nuclear reserves, and gas reserves.

-• Appliances, both in commercial and residential contexts, are notable end-users for electricity generated from agricultural waste, other waste, marina algae, biomass import, nuclear reserves, and gas reserves.
+• Appliances, both in commercial and residential contexts, are notable end-users for electricity generated from agricultural waste, other waste, marine algae, biomass import, nuclear reserves, and gas reserves.

 • Losses in the process occur in the conversion of biomass and nuclear reserves into energy, resulting in a portion of energy being lost during these processes.